designs-groups/designs-groups.github.io/README.md

 The block designs constructed here are simple (no repeated blocks), binary (no repeated points in any block ), and  pairwise-balanced (each pair of distinct points lies in exactly a constant number λ of blocks).

-# How to read the database
+# How to Read the Database

 At this stage, we are uploading and updating the data for 2-designs admitting flag-transitive, block-transitive, and/or point-transitive automorphism groups.
 In particular, we construct and classify 2-designs whose automorphism groups are almost simple.
 These data can be found in one of three folders named by flag-transitive, block-transitive, and point-transitive.
 In each folder, there are some subfolders and one can find some files named by a group name G, for example, "U3(3).g".
 This means that the 2-design stored in this file is constructed by the group G = U3(3).
 For ease of access to these files, one can use the Table of subgroups.